SITE-2022-W6/Capstone-Project/planning/user_stories.md

 ## User Personas

 1. I'm Winson from Queens, 20 male and I own a smartphone.
 I may order food 2-3 times a week depending on convenience(am I too busy to cook? is my order going to take long?).
 Potential pain points may include time to place order and finding food fast.
 2. Joseph is a 9 to 5 guy who slaves away at his computer alll daay.
-While he has money and an hour a day for lunch, he often feels most
+While he has money and an hour a day for lunch, he wants to discover new ways to spice up his day.
+Potential pain points include deciding what to eat.

 ## User Stories